 The prize is intended to reward excellence in documentary writing (literary nonfiction) on any subject.
 There are no restrictions on the age and nationality of the applicants.
 Individuals currently associated with the Center for Documentary Studies are not eligible for the prize.

 Please send any questions about the guidelines and eligibility to Caitlin Johnson at the Center for Documentary Studies at firstname.lastname@example.org.

 Manuscripts should be in 11-point type, double-spaced, with one-inch margins.
 Please number the pages.
 Your name, address, telephone number, and email address should be typed at the top of the first page of your document.

 How many times can I enter?

-You can submit as many entries as you wish, however, please note: If you are submitting multiple essays will need to register online at http://dukearts.slideroom.com with a different e-mail address for each entry.
+You can submit as many entries as you wish, however, please note: If you are submitting multiple pieces of writing you will need to register online at dukearts.slideroom.com with a different email address for each entry.
 (All of your other contact information, except the email address, can stay the same.)
 Multiple entries must be for distinct and separate works.